 One piece of lunch meat, two slices of bread, and one slice of cheese is all that it takes to make the world of difference in the life of the working poor who struggle to make ends meet with soaring housing prices, utilities, and other daily expenses in Fairfax County.
-On the second Sunday of each month, volunteers help to bridge that gap by making sandwiches for these families.
+On specific Sundays of each month, volunteers help to bridge that gap by making sandwiches for these families.
 Our donations go to Embry Rucker Shelter and the Lamb Shelter which then distributes the sandwiches.
 This year round ministry is run on the contributions from sandwich makers of two loaves of bread, one pound of cheese, and one pound of lunch meat.
 We also welcome donations of food from those who cannot help that day.
 This is a wonderful ministry for all people, but especially for those with children who can be involved in making the sandwiches and know that their efforts go a long way.
-Join us on the second Sunday’s of each month anytime between 9-10am in the Activities Center Kitchen.
+Join us on these Sunday’s anytime between 9-10am in the Activities Center Kitchen.

 Vimin Honigford| 703-242-5109| firstname.lastname@example.org

 SOCIAL ACTION LINKING TOGETHER (SALT)